cxli233/FriendsDontLetFriends/README.md

 Friends don't let friends make certain types of data visualization - What are they and why are they bad.

-* Author: Chenxin Li, postdoctoral associate at Center for Applied Genetic Technologies, University of Georgia.
+* Author: Chenxin Li, Ph.D., Assistant Research Scientist at Department of Crop & Soil Sciences and Center for Applied Genetic Technologies, University of Georgia.
 * Contact: [Chenxin.Li@uga.edu](Chenxin.Li@uga.edu) | [@ChenxinLi2](https://twitter.com/ChenxinLi2)

 This is an *opinionated* essay about good and bad practices in data visualization.